efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

                   widget_kind: "cfg"

-For the `tins` this open a gui with several layouts.
-The layouts are defined  in the `tins_extra.yml`_ file.
+For the `tins` this open a gui with several views.
+The view are defined  in the `tins_ui.yml <https://github.com/efisoft-elt/pydevmgr_elt/blob/main/tins/resources/tins/tins_ui.yml>`_ file.

-The best way to understand how the layout of the widget is done is to look at the screenshot bellow and have a look at `tins_extra.yml`_  file which I think is self explanatory.
+The best way to understand how the layout of the widget is done is to look at the screenshot bellow and have a look at `tins_extra.yml <https://github.com/efisoft-elt/pydevmgr_elt/blob/main/tins/resources/tins/tins_ui.yml>`_  file which I think is self explanatory.

-If no ``_extra.yml`` file was generated you will get a default gui which includes 2 views.
+If no ``_ui.yml`` file was generated you will get a default gui which includes 2 views.
 One with all 'line' widget and the other one with 'ctrl' widgets

 .. image:: img/gui_mgr_line.png